-Whether a start-up, large corporate or SME, many companies currently operate Apprenticeship programmes.
+Whether a start-up, large corporate or SME, many companies currently offer apprenticeships.
 They recognise the enormous impact that employing apprentices has on the business, both bottom line and culturally, as well as diversifying the skills and age of their workforce.

 For every £1 invested in apprentices, the UK economy is boosted by £28, making them a great investment for the future of your own business as well as supporting economic growth.

 They also offer the chance to build a loyal and dedicated work force, to bring new fresh ideas to your business along with the opportunity to maximise the potential of your employees.
 And if your business is part of one of the many sectors to be suffering from a shortage of skills, apprentices can help bring the gap and boost productivity!

 There are incentive payments available when you hire certain types of apprentice.

 Employers can get £1,000 for taking on an apprentice who is either:

 - aged 16 to 18 years old, or

 - aged 19 to 25 years old and has an education, health and care (EHC) plan or has been in the care of their local authority

 The payment can be used for any costs related to having an apprentice, for example their uniform, IT equipment or to offset part of their salary.

 You’ll get the payment in 2 equal instalments: 50% after the apprentice completes 90 days of their apprenticeship and the remaining 50% after 365 days.
 To get the full payment, the apprenticeship must last for at least one year.